stefanbesler/twingrind/README.md

 Twingrind can either be downloaded from Github as or you can clone the [repository](https://github.com/stefanbesler/twingrind) and compile the library yourself.
 This guide will focus on the former use case.

 First, [get the latest release](https://github.com/stefanbesler/twingrind/releases) of Twingrind, the download will give you a file called "twingrind_0.4.0.0.compiled-library" and a python setup file.
 Note that the version number may differ from the file you actually downloaded.

+The PLC library can also be installed and updated with [Twinpack, which is a Package Manager for TwinCAT](https://github.com/Zeugwerk/Twinpack).

 ### Twingrind PLC library